Goalball World Championships: 2022 Matosinhos

 Turkey, South Korea, Canada, Israel, Japan, United States, Great Britain, Denmark, Brazil, Algeria, Australia, France, Argentina, Egypt, Mexico, Portugal.

 2026 Hangzhou

-The 2026 Goalball World Championships are to be held at Hangzhou, China, for Saturday 6 to Tuesday 16 June 2026, with 16 men's teams and 16 women's teams.
-Men's teams may include the host nation of China, and 2024 Paris Paralympic Games medalists Japan, Ukraine, and Brazil.
-Women's teams may include the host nation of China, and 2024 Paris Paralympic Games medalists Turkey, Israel, and China.
+The 2026 Goalball World Championships was held at Hangzhou, China, from Saturday 6 to Tuesday 16 June 2026, with 16 men's teams and 16 women's teams.
+Men's teams included the host nation of China, and 2024 Paris Paralympic Games medalists Japan, Ukraine, and Brazil.
+Women's teams included the host nation of China, and 2024 Paris Paralympic Games medalists Turkey and Israel.
+Chinese host teams were crowned champions in both events.

+Prior to the event there were a number of issues, including the involvement of the new IBSA Legal and Ethics Committee about the ratio formula methodology (regulation 47.2) (December 2025), re-explanation of the qualification process (January 2026), a recalculation of the ratio formula (February 2026), and final pools set less than 90 days from the tournament commencement.
+On 29 April 2026 it was announced Iran men had withdrawn (noting the US war was occurring at the time) and Poland would have that slot; and on 10 May 2026, Chile women had withdrawn, and Thailand would have that slot.